ava-labs/avalanche-docs/docs/nodes/maintain/avalanchego-config-flags.md

 #### `--creation-tx-fee` (int):

 Transaction fee, in nAVAX, for transactions that create new state.
 Defaults to `1000000` nAVAX (.001 AVAX) per transaction.
-This can only be changed in a local network.
+This can only be changed on a local network.

 #### `--min-delegator-stake` (int):